provectus/data-quality-gate/README.md

 # Data Quality Gate

 ## Description
 Terrafrom module which setup Data-QA solution(bucket,Stepfunctions Pipeline with AWS Lambda, Metadata Storage.
-Data-QA Reports) in your infructure in 'one-click'.
+Data-QA Reports) in your infrastructure in 'one-click'.
 AWS Based.
 Built on top of Great_expectations and Pandas_profiling

 ## Usage
 Could be used as standard Terraform module, the examples of deployments under `deployment-example` directory.